shyanashaiskandan/shyanashaiskandan/README.md

 ### 🚀 What I'm Up To
 - 🔍 Currently seeking **Fall 2025** internships in **Software Engineering** or **Product Management**
-- 💡 Enjoy building scalable systems and creating clean, user-friendly experiences
+- 💡 Enjoy building various projects and creating clean, user-friendly experiences
 - ✨ Always learning—currently exploring more in product management

 ---